 It all started 2 years ago, when on an autumn club ride we visited the Hare and Hounds for our lunch stop.
 Tilburstow Hill Road dates back to Roman times and the Fox and Hounds has been there since 1601.
 As you might expect it has a bit of a history, perhaps even a ghost or two.

 It was on the occasion of this autumn ride that I first got the vibes.
 Also visiting the Hare and Hounds on that day, were members of the local Hash House Harriers, a social running club.
 And what could be more sociable than running to a pub for a few Sunday pints!

 But all these runners were wearing fancy dress.
 All were dressed as pirates.
-And it was this that started the vibes and which lead me to find out about the life and death of John Edward Trenchman, a pirate and smuggler.
+And it was this that started the vibes again, because all my working life was spent as a Customs Officer, tasked with detecting and preventing smuggling.
+So it was this that lead me to find out about the life and death of John Edward Trenchman, a pirate and smuggler!